RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 Spatial data is a geometry or geography value that can be represented on a map or a graph.
-The geometry object consists of a series of points.
+A geometry object consists of a series of points.
 [More details](https://en.wikipedia.org/wiki/Spatial_database).

 DBeaver's support of spatial data covers the following databases:
 - PostgreSQL (PostGIS)